thoughtspot/thoughtspot.github.io/_end-user/r-scripts/save-and-share-r-answers.md

 permalink: /:collection/:path.html
 ---

+{% include deprecation.html content="This feature is now deprecated.
+You may not use it starting with release 7.2.
+For details, see Deprecation Announcements." %}

 In terms of sharing, the R visualization you get as a result of running a script is similar to any other search result in ThoughtSpot.
 You can save it, share it, and add it to pinboards.